kent-weak-memory/rust/README.md

 * backtraces cause an error message to be printed by libunwind (`libunwind: evaluated out-of-bounds/invalid CFA expression for pc <address>: 0xc0`), but otherwise work correctly
 * allocating large zeroed values can overflow the stack if the stack size is small, `Box::new(std::mem::zeroed::<[u8; STACK_SIZE*2]>()` will fail, `Box::new([0 as u8; STACK_SIZE*2])` and `vec![0 as u8; STACK_SIZE*2]` should work (see `tests/ui/codegen/issue-28950.rs`)
 * unaligned references and pointers cannot be used to access data due to the limitations of capabilities, but trying to do so does not cause an error at compile time
+* stack overflow detection can fail to detect overflows when stack size is limited to a small value using `limits`

 ## Setup